monokrome/brunch-with-grits/README.md

 What is this project?
 --------------------

-This is a Brunch skeleton which provides the following tools:
+This is a Brunch skeleton for rapid interface prototyping and general html/css/js shenanigans and provides the following tools:

 - [Jade][Jade]
 - [Stylus][Stylus]